wilixx/wilixx.github.io/_pages/about.md

 News
 ======
-* [8/2022] Paper entitled 'Optimal Job Scheduling and Bandwidth Augmentation in Hybrid Data Center Networks', accepted by IEEE Globe Communication Conference, 2022.
+* [8/2022] Paper entitled 'Optimal Job Scheduling and Bandwidth Augmentation in Hybrid Data Center Networks', accepted by IEEE Global Communications Conference, 2022.
 * [7/2020] Involved in 5G development as a PhD Candidate in Information and Telecommunication Engineering at Xidian University.
 * [6/2020] Obtained Master's degree in Xidian University.
 * [9/2019] Completed internship program in Huawei Research Center, 3 months.